davenquinn/xenoliths/paper/text/figure-captions.md

 in re-enrichment of rare-earth elements.

 ##cpx_literature_comparison

 Clinopyroxene trace elements for Crystal Knob compared to abyssal peridotite data compiled by @Warren2016.
 The Crystal Knob samples show mild to moderate depletion in HREEs characteristic abyssal peridotites, but samples CK-3, CK-4, and CK-6 show re-enrichment of LREEs that is not seen in the abyssal peridotite dataset, implying that these samples saw a second phase of enrichment after creation.
+Colors are by sample.

 ##ree_temperatures
 (a) Per-element equilibrium temperatures for